 Another advantage of our carbon ceramic brakes is their ability to contain the friction required for punishing braking over extended periods.
 Choosing carbon ceramic brakes is not about the power of a single stop – our Stage 3 big brake kit will perform just as well.
 Rather, it’s about the ability to repeat that stopping power again and again.
-In our testing, we performed fifty full brake pressure stops from 160mph / 260kph at the test track.
+In our testing (see clip below), we performed fifty full brake pressure stops from 160mph / 260kph at the test track.
 Even after the 50th stop, with the carbon discs glowing red-hot, the stopping power was unchanged from the start of our test.

 If you live in a cold and icy area, you’re probably already aware that salted roads can pose a huge risk to the metal components of your vehicle – brake discs included.
 Carbon ceramic brakes, on the other hand, are virtually immune to corrosion.
 This is because the material they’re made from is much less reactive than steel and iron, due to the material’s tightly bonded structure.

 Quietness and Cleanliness

 Finally, carbon ceramic brakes are much cleaner and quieter than conventional steel brakes.
-Standard brakes produce a sticky black brake dust over time, which can be difficult to remove, and impede the brakes functioning.
+Standard brakes produce that sticky black brake dust over time, which can be difficult to remove, and impede the brakes' functioning.
 On the other hand, carbon ceramic brakes produce a fine, light-coloured dust which doesn’t stick around to interfere with your braking power.